Methodology Series — Part 2 of 6

 If you tell us you went to 15,000ft once and felt fine, the engine will give you a solid Altitude capacity score.
 But, it will record that score with low confidence, because altitude sickness is notoriously fickle on single attempts.

-If you tell us you've been above 15,000ft five times with zero issues, your Altitude score remains the same, but the engine's confidence skyrockets.
+If you tell us you've been above 15,000ft five times with zero issues, your physical altitude score remains exactly the same.
+However, our certainty in that score skyrockets, significantly reducing your hidden risk variables.

 Scenario: 5+ successful trips above 15,000ft